ziutus/ai_assistant_lenie_server/README.md

 * Python as server backend
 * Postgresql as embedding database
 * React as web interface (during creation)
-* AWS as deploying platform (as I'm lazy and don't want to manage infrastructure)
+* AWS as deploying a platform (as I'm lazy and don't want to manage infrastructure)

-I'm also preparing few ways to deploy it:
+I'm also preparing a few ways to deploy it:
 * docker image (to easy run application)
 * Kubernetes helm (to test scalability options)
 * lambda (to test Event Driver way of writing application)

-As I'm big fun on AWS you will also see deploy ways like:
+As I'm big fun on AWS, you will also see deploy ways like:
 * Lambdas (to see Event Driver way of writing applications like that),
 * ECS (to see nice way of scalling docker images)
-* EKS (to learn more about costs of managing own Kubernetes cluster and application on it)
+* EKS (to learn more about the costs of managing own Kubernetes cluster and application on it)

 ## Python notes